bobrossrtx/demi-website/backend/static/docs/getting-started/getting-started.md

 ---
-title: Getting Started
+title: "Getting Started"
-description: Getting started with Demi Script
+description: "Get started programming in Demi"
-page: getting-started/getting-started.md
+page: "guides/getting-started"
 tags: ["guide", "guides", "getting-started", "getting started", "demi"]
 ---

+Welcome!
+To get started, lets explain what Demi is.
+Demi is an interpreted javascript runtime language which is built on-top of Deno.
+This means that Demi, which is syntactically differet to Javascript is capable of everything Javascript can do.
+It is always adapting and updating to fit within todays expectations of what a programming language is.

+To get started, you will need to install Demi.
+You can either install pre-compiled binaries or you can compile from source.

-Let's get started on your journey with Demi!
-There's a lot to learn, but we all start somewhere.
-In this category, we will learn to:
+In this chapter, we will learn to:
 - Install Demi on Linux, MacOS, and Windows
-- Writing Your First Program
+- Writing your first program
-- Using the dusk package manager
+- Using the Dusk Package Manager (WIP)